wp-plugins/php-validator-lite/readme.txt

 2. *WordPress Support*: The *Pro* version can load and check any plugin on your server, and recognizes WordPress functions.
 3. *Skinnable Admin Interface*: In the *Pro* version, you can select the color schemes of your admin pages from nine different skins.
 4. *Advanced Options*: The Pro version lets you configure advanced options like suppressing duplicates, displaying all detected tokens, ability to do dynamic code analysis etc.
-5. *Execution Time*: Ability to specify the maximum execution time for large compilation jobs.
+5. *Execution Parameters*: Ability to specify the maximum execution time and memory size for large compilation jobs.

 == Upgrade Notice ==

-Documentation and refactoring changes only.
+Releasing a live demo site.

 == Screenshots ==